sparsity-group/sparsity-group.github.io/index.md

 I am supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

-I am generally interested in applied analysis, with particular interests splines, variational methods, and inverse problems.
+I am generally interested in applied mathematics, with particular interests splines, variational methods, and inverse problems.
 For more information, you can take a look at some of my [papers](/papers/).